AdvSumm: Adversarial Training for Bias Mitigation in Text Summarization: Methods

 \subsection{\advsum{}: Adversarial Summarization}

 Using the adversarial training strategy, we propose \advsum{} for mitigating bias in text summarization.
 As shown in Figure~\ref{fig:algo_overview}, there are three major components in \advsum{}.
 First is an encoder $E$, which maps the input text $x$ into a continuous latent space providing a text embedding $E(x) = e_x$.
-The second component, Perturber, makes perturbations to $e_x$ which are highly likely to deteriorate the model generation by increasing the loss function $\mathcal{L}$.
-The continuous text representation $e_x$ allows us to generate adversarial sample $e_x'$ using the gradient-based methods such as PGD \cite{madry2019deep}.
+The second component, Perturber, makes perturbations to $e_x$ in the direction that maximally increases the loss function $\mathcal{L}$, thereby targeting regions of the embedding space that are most likely to degrade the model’s generation quality.
+The continuous text representation $e_x$ allows us to generate an adversarial sample $e_x'$ using the gradient-based methods such as PGD \cite{madry2019deep}.
 The last component decoder $D$ maps back the perturbed $e_x'$ back to the input space.
 We use the Transformer \cite{vaswani2023attention} encoder and decoder architectures and optimize the cross-entropy loss $\mathcal{L}(y, D(e_x'))$, where $y$ is the ground truth bias-free summary.
 This process is outlined in Algorithm~\ref{alg:AdvSum}.

-We use the FGSM \cite{goodfellow2015fgsm} to build the Perturber component, which is a cheaper single-step variant of PGD, with the number of iterations $t=1$.
+We use the Fast Gradient Signed Method (FGSM) \cite{goodfellow2015fgsm} to build the Perturber component, which is a cheaper single-step variant of PGD, with the number of iterations $t=1$.
 The perturbed embedding is generated with the following embedding update in FGSM:

 where, $sgn(.)$ represents the sign of the quantity and $\epsilon$ captures the attack strength.